DrAtomic/commander-template/README.md

 # commander-template
-Adds all the boring cards to a .cod file
+Adds all the boring cards to a .txt file

 # prereq
 `pip install pandas`